When you don’t feel well, curling up on the couch with a good book and some hot tea or soup can be immensely soothing.

 However, Camellia sinensis-derived teas aren’t the only teas that enjoy a long traditional history.
 The 5,000-year-old Ayurvedic tradition from India commends the immune-supporting properties of herbal teas with diverse ingredients including ginger, turmeric, peppermint, hibiscus, lemongrass, licorice, chamomile, and tulsi or holy basil (more on herbal teas shortly).

-The 5 Best Teas to Drink for Immune Function
+The 5 Best Teas for Immune Support

 1. White Tea